supakorn22/luckchain-frontend/README.md

 To get started with the LuckChain Lottery, follow these steps:

 1. Clone the repository:
-        ```bash
+        ```
         git clone https://github.com/yourusername/luckchain-frontend.git
         cd luckchain-frontend
         cd front-end
         ```

-2. Install dependencies:
+3. Install dependencies:
-        ```bash
+        ```
         npm install
         ```

-3. Create a `.env.local` file and add your environment variables:
+4. Create a `.env.local` file and add your environment variables:
         ```plaintext
         NEXT_PUBLIC_INFURA_ID=your_infura_project_id
         NEXT_PUBLIC_CONTRACT_ADDRESS=your_smart_contract_address
         ```

-4. Run the development server:
+5. Run the development server:
         ```bash
         npm run dev
         ```

-5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Usage
 1. Connect your wallet (e.g., MetaMask) to the Binance Smart Chain Testnet.